janvist/LEANIN-ML-/README.md

-this repo includes the milestones completed in ML LEANIN Aug-nov tenure
+this repo includes the milestones completed in ML LEANIN sept-nov tenure